 When you’re exploring ways to heal your knee pain, it’s helpful to understand how different treatments stack up.
 PRP is a fantastic option, but it’s just one tool in the world of regenerative medicine.
 Knowing the landscape helps you and your doctor decide on the best path forward for your specific needs.
 Both stem cell therapy and combination treatments offer unique approaches to healing, and comparing them to PRP can bring a lot of clarity to your decision-making process.

-PRP vs. Stem Cell Therapy for Knees
+PRP vs. Stem Cell Therapy: What’s the Difference?

 Both PRP and stem cell therapy are used to treat knee osteoarthritis, but they work differently.
 While stem cells introduce new, powerful cells to orchestrate repair, PRP uses the concentrated healing factors already in your blood to reduce inflammation and encourage tissue recovery.
 For many people with knee pain, PRP injections have shown excellent results for relieving pain and improving function.
 In fact, current research suggests that for knee osteoarthritis, PRP can be a more reliable option than some other methods, providing a straightforward and effective way to manage symptoms and support your body’s healing.